Agile Software Development

-I received an email one day by accident asking a different Josh if they could look at the email newsletter code and figure out why something wasn’t working.
-I replied stating that I’m pretty sure I wasn’t the intended recipient, that I had applied for a gig with the person and was turned down, and how I thought their email newsletter could be fixed.
+I received an email one day by accident asking a different Josh if they could look at the cod of an email newsletter to fix a bug.
+I replied stating I’m pretty sure I wasn’t the intended recipient, that I had applied for a gig with the person and was turned down, and how I thought their email newsletter could be fixed.

 The reply came instantly: Sorry, yes, wrong Josh.
 Thanks for the help.
 I might have something for you.

 And, that’s the short version of how I started freelancing from 2007–2010.
 This was also how I was introduced to my main client for most of that time.
 It was a website migration.

 We were going from a statics site of over 1,000 pages to a database-driven site and a content management system.
 Given the time period we were doing a custom build.